The best free VPN service

 CyberGhost is a free VPN that truly has its users' ideals in mind: the company proudly declares that it doesn't track your activity, and publishes a transparency report to back up its claims.

-You can even use its interface to restrict the amount of information you're passing on to the sites you visit, shutting down tracking cookies, malicious websites, and more.
-If you want your traffic private and protected, this is our number one choice.
+You can even use its interface to restrict the amount of data you're passing on to the sites you visit, shutting down tracking cookies, malicious websites, and more.
+If you want your traffic private and protected, this is our top choice.

 Much like CyberGhost, Tunnelbear promises high-end encryption and a complete absence of traffic logging.
-There's a pretty big kicker: the free version only offers 500MB of data transfer per month, so it's going to be reasonably useless if you're using it as a location-spoofing tool to watch geo-restricted video.
+There's a kicker: the free version of its VPN service only offers 500MB of data transfer per month, so it's better for occasional use for secure shopping and banking than as a location-spoofing tool to watch geo-restricted video.

 If you're a confident computer user or want to protect more than just a Windows device, VPNBook is a great option.
 It doesn't even require any specific software – you just plug the appropriate info into your machine's system settings and you're connected.